KristiyanKaraychev/machina/README.md

 npm run dev
 ```

-The Angular application will start and be accessible at `http://localhost:5173` by default.
+The React application will start and be accessible at `http://localhost:5173` by default.

 ## Folder Details